microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-taskprocessingresult-resume.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Resume a task processing result that's `inProgress`.
-An Azure Logic Apps system-assigned managed identity calls this API.
+In the default case an Azure Logic Apps system-assigned managed identity calls this API.
+For more information read about [Lifecycle Workflows extensibility approach](/azure/active-directory/governance/lifecycle-workflow-extensibility).

 ## Permissions